Haselnussbomber/HaselTweaks/README.md

 - `/whatemote`
   Target a player and execute the command to see which emote your target is currently executing.
 - `/whatbarding`
-  Target a players chocobo companion and execute the command to see what barding it is wearing.
+  Target a players chocobo companion or mounted player and execute the command to see what barding the chocobo is wearing.
 - `/glamourplate <id>`
   This shortcut command executes the "/gearset change" command with the current gear set id and the given glamour plate id (1-20).